sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-deep-link/cp-mobile-dev-kit-deep-link.md

 - **Tutorial group:** [Set Up for the Mobile Development Kit (MDK)](group.mobile-dev-kit-setup)
 - **Download and install:** **SAP Mobile Services Client** on your [iOS](https://apps.apple.com/us/app/sap-mobile-services-client/id1413653544) or [Android](https://play.google.com/store/apps/details?id=com.sap.mobileservices.client) device (If you are connecting to `AliCloud` accounts then you will need to brand your [custom MDK client](cp-mobile-dev-kit-build-client) by allowing custom domains.)
 - **Download and install** **SAP Mobile Cards** on your [iOS](https://apps.apple.com/us/app/sap-mobile-cards/id1168110623) or [Android](https://play.google.com/store/apps/details?id=com.sap.content2go&hl=en) device
-- **Download and install** **SAP Fiori Client** on your [iOS](https://apps.apple.com/us/app/sap-fiori-client/id824997258) or [Android](https://play.google.com/store/apps/details?id=com.sap.fiori.client&hl=en) device

 ## Details
 ### You will learn
-  - How to open SAP standard apps like Mobile Cards, Fiori Client from MDK public store client
+  - How to open SAP standard app like Mobile Cards from MDK public store client
-  - How to open an UI5 app running in a  Fiori Client from an MDK public store client
   - How to open a web page

 You may clone an existing project from [GitHub repository](https://github.com/SAP-samples/cloud-mdk-tutorial-samples/tree/master/4-Level-Up-with-the-Mobile-Development-Kit/4-Implement-Deep-Linking-to-Another-App-from-an-MDK-App) and start directly with step 5 in this tutorial.